 Traditional security vendors offering solutions like SIEM (Security Information and Event Management) are overpromising on analytics while also requiring massive spend on basic log storage, incremental analytics, maintenance costs, and supporting resources.

-In a recent report, Ritu Jyoti, VP analyst at IDC stated “Billions of dollars are spent on products like SIEM that do not operate efficiently because they are ingesting too much data and delivering an overwhelming number of false positives…garbage in garbage out.”
+In a recent report, Ritu Jyoti, Industry AI and Automation Analyst, stated “Billions of dollars are spent on products like SIEM that do not operate efficiently because they are ingesting too much data and delivering an overwhelming number of false positives…garbage in garbage out.”

 The result of this problem is ultimately massive increase in costs and resource deployment for the enterprise who adopts the SIEM as is evident by a Ponemon Institute study, which states that a mere 25 percent of SIEM costs are tied up in the initial purchase, while the remaining 75 percent go toward installation, maintenance, storage, and staffing.